 Automate patch deployment

 Deploying patches has never been more convenient.
-Our patch management system lets you use a matrix of configurable policies to automate patch deployment.
+Our patch management system lets you use a matrix of configurable policies to automate patch deployment as a part of your cybersecurity strategy.
 You can schedule scans to discover missing patches, identify new patch releases, deploy approved patches, set up reboot options based on user activity, and trigger approvals based on patch category or severity.

 Custom task creation and automation